-Before you begin, make sure you understand these important considerations:
+Before you begin, make sure you understand the following:

 - When you stop an instance, the data on any instance store volumes is erased.
-Therefore, if you have any data on instance store volumes that you want to keep, be sure to back it up to persistent storage.
+If there is data on instance store volumes that you want to keep, be sure to back it up to persistent storage.

 - If the instance is functioning as a domain controller, additional steps are required.
-For more information, see Upgrade an Instance that is a Domain Controller (AWS PV Driver Upgrade).
+For more information, see Upgrade a domain controller (AWS PV upgrade).

 To upgrade to the latest PV driver:

-- In the Amazon EC2 console, choose Instances from the navigation pane.
+- In the Amazon EC2 console, choose Instances.

-- Choose the instance that requires the driver upgrade, open the context (right-click) menu, choose Instance State, and then choose Stop.
+- Choose the instance that requires the driver upgrade, open the context (right-click) menu, choose Instance state, Stop instance.

 - After the instance is stopped, create a backup.
-Open the context (right-click) menu for the instance, choose Image, and then choose Create Image.
-For more information, see Creating a Windows AMI from a Running Instance.
+Open the context (right-click) menu for the instance, choose Image and templates, and then choose Create Image.
+For more information, see Create a Windows AMI from a running instance.

-- From the context (right-click) menu for the instance, choose Instance State, and then choose Start.
+- From the context (right-click) menu for the instance, choose Instance state, and then choose Start instance.

 - Connect to the instance using Remote Desktop Connection (RDP).
-For more information, see Connecting to Your Windows Instance.
+For more information, see Connect to your Windows instance.

 - Extract the contents of the folder and then run AWSPVDriverSetup.msi.

 After you run the MSI, the instance automatically reboots and then upgrades the driver.
 The instance might not be available for up to 15 minutes.
 After the upgrade completes and the instance passes both health checks in the Amazon EC2 console, connect to the instance using Remote Desktop Connection.
 Then, verify that the new driver is installed.
 In Device Manager, under Storage Controllers, locate AWS PV Storage Host Adapter.
 Verify that the driver version is the same as the latest version listed in the Driver Version History table.
-For more information, see AWS PV Driver Version History.
+For more information, see AWS PV driver package history.

 You now have the latest PV drivers installed for your EC2 Windows instance.